How Much Does Biohazard Cleanup Cost? (2026 Complete Guide)

 A trusted leader providing 24/7 biohazard recovery services for over 20 years.
 Based in San Francisco, they work with law enforcement, first responders, hospitals, funeral services, attorneys, insurance companies, and property managers.

 In most cases homeowners insurance covers biohazard remediation when the event is a covered peril — open a claim before cleanup begins, and the cleanup company can usually bill your adjuster directly.
-If the event was a violent crime, California's California Victim Compensation Board (CalVCB) (up to $70,000) may also help — cleanup costs are generally covered.
+If the event was a violent crime, California's California Victim Compensation Board (CalVCB) may also help — cleanup costs are generally covered (up to ~$1,709).

 California reimburses crime-scene cleanup (capped around $1,709), and the work must be performed by a registered trauma-scene waste practitioner.
 Applications go through the California Victim Compensation Board (1-800-777-9229).
 Deadline: within 7 years of the crime.
 Direct victims, family members of homicide victims, and property owners where the crime occurred.
 One of the most comprehensive programs in the country.